s13rw81/equestrian-club-management-system/api_specs/onboarding_api.md

 - trainer

 ### 1. `onboarding/create-logistic-company`
-Once the user is created using the `using` the auth apis the user will call this apis to onboard itself as a `logistic-company`.
+Once the user is created using the `auth` apis the user will call this api to onboard itself as a `logistic-company`.

 ### HTTP Method
 `POST`